-OBD1 vs. OBD2: Definite interpretation and comparison
+OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 There are two main OBD systems, OBD1 and OBD2, used in the vehicles found on the roads.
 There’s a vast difference between the two as they differ in terms of standardization, features, connectivity, and reliability.

-OBD1 vs. OBD2: The basis
+OBD1 vs. OBD2: The basics

 OBD: What is it?